The title "refuse refuse",

 24 August 2009:

-Temehu's reply: Thank you for your feedback; please accept our apology for editing your comment.
+Temehu's reply: Thank you for your feedback; please accept our apology for editing your comment (it is too long).
 You are right in that both the people and the council need to take action and help each other to keep their country tidy & clean.
-But we still have doubts about whether the campaign to Keep Britain Tidy had any impact on real life or not.
-We visit London regularly, and we still cannot see the difference: dog poo on every single pavement and cigarette ends everywhere you go.
-In relation to the fines you mentioned you have in Ireland, even though there is a £1000 fine in London for not picking up dog poo, dog owners still walk away from their crime scenes, and you cannot have a policeman chasing every dog owner in the capital waiting to issue the fine.
-The problem is located in people's minds.
+In relation to the fines you mentioned you have in Ireland, one can note that even though there is a £1000 fine in London for not picking up dog litter, dog owners still walk away from their crime scenes, and you cannot have a policeman chasing every dog owner in the capital waiting to issue the fine.
+However, there is a fine of one hundred Libyan dinars already in place in Libya, for throwing rubbish randomly, but many Libyans still do what they normally do.
 If people do what you did in Benghazi, then the council will have no one to fine!
-However, there is a fine of one hundred Libyan dinars already in place, for throwing rubbish randomly, but people still do what they normally do.

 13 Junes 2010

-Temehu's reply: Thank you for the link.
-Very interesting project: a hotel made from rubbish collected from beaches has opened in Rome, Italy.
+Temehu's reply: Thank you for the link (which no longer works - see the following link).
+Very interesting project: a hotel made of rubbish collected from beaches has opened in Rome, Italy.
 The hotel, safely disinfected and supplied with new sheets, is named "Save The Beach", in an effort to bring our attention to the problem of rubbish, daily accumulating around the world's beaches, in a sense that once you sleep in the hotel you will wake up to the sad reality.

 This image is a screen shot of the article at the above link, linked to a BBC video about the hotel.